 PHYSICAL DISABILITIES / WHEELCHAIR ACCESSIBILITY

 Guests with physical disabilities are recommended to travel with an accompanying person.
 The processes on board should be handled without external help.
 The gangway can be – depending on the individual disability – a challenge.
 The angle of inclination of the gangway varies due to tide and different circumstances in the respective port.
 Please note that the guest’s participation in shore excursions as well as the (dis-)embarkation by Zodiac can be denied by the expedition leader due to security reasons.
 The instructions of the expedition leader must be followed.
 The ship is not suitable for wheelchairs.

 SEASICKNESS / STABILISATORS

-The ship is equipped with stabilators in order to reduce the ship’s roll.
+The ship is equipped with stabilizers in order to reduce the ship’s roll.
 However, these expeditions are hosted in remote regions, and it is possible to periodically encounter changing environments and climate patterns, including rough seas and large swells.
 Seasickness patches (Scopoderm or similar) work solely or in part to help cure nausea for most people.
 These medicines can cause sleepiness.
 If you are prone to motion sickness, consult with your doctor prior to departure to help ensure your comfort while travelling.

 For safety reasons and to protect the health of our guests and employees, smoking is only allowed in designated areas on the outside decks.
-Smoking is not permitted inside the vessel, in the cabin or near the Zodiacs.
+Smoking is not permitted inside the vessel, in the stateroom or near the Zodiacs.
 Please remember to respect our natural environments and dispose of cigarette butts in designated bins.